 Managing your projects with Wrike is easy, and using this software can help you and your team be more productive whilst remaining in total control of your project.

-Wrike can help you to streamline and centralise work, strengthen your planning, refine processes, increase collaboration and enhance visibility, all in one place.
+Wrike can help you to streamline and centralize work, strengthen your project planning, refine sales process, increase real-time collaboration (and real-time updates) via the native collaboration tools, and enhance visibility, all in one place.
 As well as managing your current projects, Wrike also allows you to see a history of projects that you and your team have completed, so you can look back on your year, and learn from previous projects.

 Each person on your team will know who is in charge of each task, so nothing gets forgotten and each person has their own responsibilities and deadlines.
 Being able to see what all team members are working on can help increase accountability ensuring that all tasks get completed and that everyone is on the same page.

 At the beginning of each day, any member of the team can check the dashboard to see what their tasks and responsibilities are for the day, reducing the need for meetings and saving hours of time over the duration of the week, as everyone can just get on with their work.

 The essential framework of Wrike is made primarily of Folders, Projects, and Tasks.
 Folders are mainly to contain and organize files and other information for your projects and can be color-coded to help you keep things organized.

 Projects are, of course, your actual projects.
 Projects have an owner (or owners), start and finish dates, and many tasks with one end goal.
 Colour coding can be used here too.